+opposed to the motion, say 'nay.""

-After the motion is seconded, the President says, "It has been moved and seconded that the Joint Session now dissolve, and that the Senate retire to the Senate Chamber.
+dissolve, and that the Senate retire to the Senate Chamber.
 As many as favor the motion, say 'aye.'
-As many as are and should be written and submitted to the Bill Clerk in triplicate.
-All amendments to bills should also be in writing and sent to the desk by a Page.
+As many as are

 HOW AN IDEA BECOMES A LAW

 All of the ideas, regardless of their size or scope, must be presented to the Legislature in the form of bills.
 Bills are simply the ideas recorded on paper in a prescribed format.
 Only legislators and legislative committees may present or introduce bills to the Legislature.
 However, ideas for bills come from a multitude of sources.
 First, legislators have their own ideas for bills stemming from their expertise in certain fields, experiences they have had, or observations they have made.
 Special interest groups are another source of ideas.
 Members of these groups often ask legislators to sponsor bills promoting their interests.
 Many ideas for bills come from government agencies.
 Each year several bills are introduced at the request of the Governor or on behalf of a department in state government.
 Those who work closely with state law are often able to recommend ways to improve it.
 Finally, ideas for bills come from those individuals represented by the legislators, the constituents who live in their districts.